SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-modern-stateless-auth-works/rule.md

 #### Authorized Access

-* For subsequent requests to your resource avaibale at your application backend server, the client includes the JWT in the request headers as a Bearer token
+* For subsequent requests to your resource available at your application backend server, the client includes the JWT in the request headers as a Bearer token
 * The server, upon receiving a request with a JWT, verifies the token's signature and the validity of its claims against the authority
 * If the token is valid, the server grants access to the requested resource which in most cases is an API